Application period: April 3 – May 31, 2017

 (in alphabetical order by first name)

-In the event that an artist/group from the above list cannot attend or perform their showcase, one of the following alternates could be asked to officially showcase:
+In the event that an artist/group from the above list could not attend or perform their showcase, the following alternates were available to officially showcase:

 |Benjamin Dakota Rogers||ON|